ildyria/coq-verif-tweetnacl/paper/answer-Usenix.md

 * Changed code, i64 -> int, but the size of `int` depends on architecture

-  This change is required for the proof because of limitations of VST.
+  We made this change because VST does not support standard for-loop verification tactics with i64.
 We recommend that TweetNaCl does not change to int and that this issue is longer term addressed in VST.
 As i64 has a larger range than int, there is only small concern that our proof does not extend to TweetNaCl with i64.
 We will clarify this in the paper.

 * How do you know the pre/post conditions are complete?
 What happens if a critical one is missed?
 Does this influence a full functional correctness?